Angry streets, not recall, may be Venezuela leader's biggest risk

 Despite a decisive victory in December's legislative election, the opposition remains shackled by that image problem and squabbles among the two dozen parties in the coalition.

-Their struggle to mobilise Venezuelans and fears of more violence after 2014 protests that left 43 people dead may yet keep a lid on unrest.
+Their struggle to mobilize Venezuelans and fears of more violence after 2014 protests that left 43 people dead may yet keep a lid on unrest.

 "I don't feel people are that ready, or they wouldn't be here letting themselves be humiliated," says Carolina Briceno, 35, who joined the line after her shift at a night club.